JohannesKersting/MappingStatistics/README.md

 # Mapping Statistics
 The scripts take a gtf file, to parse the transcriptomic read coordinates of an AS-Simulator output to genomic coordinates.
-Then these refernce reads are compared to the mapping in a .bam file.
+Then these reference reads are compared to the mapping in a .bam file.

 ## Script usage with console
 Rscript main_server.R